peteroupc/peteroupc.github.io/bernsupp.md

 >
 > 1. If $W_n(0)=f(0)$ and $W_n(1)=f(1)$ for every $n$, then (PB) is automatically true when $k=0$ and $k=2n$, so that the statement has to be checked only for $0\lt k\lt 2n$.
 If, in addition, $W_n$ is symmetric about 1/2, so that $W_n(\lambda)=W_n(1-\lambda)$ whenever $0\le \lambda\le 1$, then the statement has to be checked only for $0\lt k\le n$ (since the values $\sigma_{n,k,i}$ are symmetric in that they satisfy $\sigma_{n,k,i}=\sigma_{n,k,k-i}$).
 > 2. By Lemma 3, $B_n(W_n(f(\lambda)))$ would be close to $f(\lambda)$ by at most $C_0 M/n^{r/2}$.
 Properties 2 and 3 in the conjecture correspond to (iii) and (iv) in Nacu and Peres (2005, Proposition 3\)[^1].
-> 3. It is without loss of generality that $W_n$ is a sequence of _rational functions_ rather than arbitrary functions.
+> 3. The functions $W_n$ can be taken as _rational functions_ without loss of generality.
 Indeed, if $W_n$ is continuous there is a rational function of degree $n$ that equals $W_n$ at the points $0, 1/n, ..., n/n$, such that both functions have the same Bernstein polynomial (the Lagrange interpolating polynomial doesn't converge uniformly for all continuous functions, but there are rational functions that do (Zhang and Liu 2022)[^39]).[^40]

 ---------------------